-3 If married and the spouse's income includes OASDI, you would disregard any COLAs that are included in his income since the client lost her SSI, just as you would for her.
+&lt;sup>3 If a client is married and their spouse's income includes OASDI, disregard any COLAs that are included in the spouse's income since your client lost their SSI, just as you would for your client.
 See Lynch v.
 Dawson, 820 F.2d 1014 (9th Cir.
-1987).
+1987)

-4 All but a few states supplement the federal payment by amounts varying by state from \$10 to about \$700.
+&lt;sup>4 States may supplement SSI with additional payments of their own.
+The vast majority of states supplement the federal payment by amounts varying by state from \$10 to about \$700.
 The SSI limit - and therefore the Pickle Amendment limit - in a given state is raised by the amount of that state's supplement, if any.